 What we think

 The staff working in the NHS are its greatest asset and are key to delivering high-quality care.
+This has been exemplified more than ever throughout the Covid-19 pandemic with staff demonstrating remarkable resilience and commitment.
 However, a prolonged funding squeeze combined with years of poor workforce planning, weak policy and fragmented responsibilities have resulted in a workforce crisis.
-Staff are working under enormous strain as services struggle to recruit, train and retain enough staff.
-Without urgent action to address this, the aspirations of the NHS long-term plan will not be met, and quality of health and care will deteriorate.
+Despite this, there has been no national NHS workforce strategy since 2003.

 Any strategy for shoring up the NHS workforce cannot be viewed in isolation from the need to invest in and support the wider health and care workforce, including people working in social care and in voluntary and community sector organisations.
 Addressing shortages in the NHS must not come at the expense of other parts of the system.